chaitramadure/hello-world/README.md

 # hello-world
-My first project on github
+This is my first project on github.
+This project consists of a small C program that prints "hello-world".